dictadata/storage-junctions/README.md

 # storage-junctions

-A node.js framework for distributed data storage and access.
+A Node.js library for distributed data storage, access and streaming.